Click here to read our main guide to laser lipolysis, which explains how the procedure works, the results you can expect and what the treatment costs.

 - Is there an age limit on who can have the procedure?

-Normal liposuction doesn’t use lasers, but removes fat by sucking it out through thin plastic tubes (called cannula) inserted through tiny cuts in the skin.
+Normal liposuction doesn’t use lasers and instead removes fat by sucking it out through thin plastic tubes (called cannula) inserted through tiny cuts in the skin.

 The patient is usually put to sleep with general anaesthetic for the procedure.
 Liposuction also has added risks, including: